 1. Creating a Build

-• Go to the application settings.
+• Go to the project settings.

 • Click the Create Build button and follow the prompts to configure build settings, including adding metadata or tags.